 Research

-Research Papers:
+Working Papers:

-“Foreign Exchange Risk Management Across the Production Network” with Jisu Hwang (Cornell)
+“Foreign Exchange Risk Management Across the Production Network” with Jisu Hwang (Cornell) Job Market Paper

 Awards: The Brattle Group Ph.D.
 Candidate Awards For Outstanding Research at WFA 2024

-“The Power of Reserve Tiering: Financial Institution Heterogeneity and Monetary Policy Pass-Through”
+“The Power of Reserve Tiering: Financial Institution Heterogeneity and Monetary Policy Pass-Through” This version: March 2024

-Awards: Peter Sinclair prize (1st place) for best paper at 10th MMF Society PhD conference, Semi-finalist for the best paper award (Financial Intermediation & Markets) at FMA 2024
+Awards: Peter Sinclair Prize (1st place) for Best Paper at 10th MMF Society PhD conference, Semi-Finalist for the Best Paper Award (Financial Intermediation & Markets) at FMA 2024

 Selected Presentations: FMA Annual Meeting 2024 (Grapevine, TX), BIS-CEPR-SCG-SFI-Conference on Financial Intermediation 2024 (Gerzensee, Switzerland), AFA Annual Meeting 2024 (San Antonio, TX), Midwest Macroeconomics 2023 (Texas Tech Univ.), HEC Economics PhD Conference (HEC Paris, France), 10th Annual Money Macro and Finance (MMF) Society PhD Conference (The Univ. of Sheffield, UK), 21st Macro Finance Society Workshop (Scheller College of Business, Georgia Tech), 1st Cornell Economics Alumni Workshop, Inter-Finance PhD Seminar, Macro-Finance Research (MFR) Program (Univ. of Chicago)